Get a PO Box. Use a VPN. Set your location to private. Block and move on.

 A few things to remember as we navigate this unintentional side of the spectrum:

-There's also an important divide on this side of the spectrum.
+- There's also an important divide on this side of the spectrum.
 Trolls and Doxxers are still operating in public space - they're performing for an audience, using your info as a weapon against your reputation.
 Creeps and Stalkers have left the public space entirely - they're not performing for anyone, they're focused on access to you.
 Those are genuinely different situations that call for different responses.

 The unintentional end of the Parasocial Spectrum, past the line looks like:

 Troll.
-Still audience facing.
+They're still audience facing.
 The Troll wants a reaction and they want people to see them get it.
 They're performing disruption.
 It's genuinely unpleasant - harassment campaigns, pile-ons, relentless negativity - but the goal is still public.
 They're not necessarily interested in finding you, they're interested in damaging you in front of an audience.

 An important note - trolls can become organized.
 A single person with a platform and a grievance can direct coordinated harassment from hundreds of people who individually might not ever cross The Line on their own.
 One person's bad day can become infrastructure.